Ayushi0780/Hinglish_turn_detection/README.md

 ## Project Overview

-The goal is to build a turn detector that can work with conversational speech, including:
+The goal is to build a turn detector for conversational speech containing:

 * English
 * Hindi